Friends of Willow Tree

 Why we invested

-After restructuring from an independent study program within a charter collaborative to a nonprofit resource enrichment center in 2018, Willow Tree was denied a traditional loan from their bank because their operating history didn’t show how long they’d been doing this kind of work.
-We provided Friends of Willow Tree a $100,000 bridge loan to pay for expenses at the start of the school year ahead of private and state payments.
+After restructuring from an independent study program within a charter collaborative to a nonprofit resource enrichment center in 2018, Friends of Willow Tree was denied a traditional loan from their bank because their operating history didn’t show how long they’d been doing this kind of work.
+We provided the enrichment center a $100,000 bridge loan to pay for expenses at the start of the school year ahead of private and state payments.

 Learn more about Friends of Willow Tree on their website.

-Check out our back-to-school interview with Bethany Chaffin, director of Friends of Willow Tree, on our blog.
+Get to know Bethany Chaffin, director of Friends of Willow Tree, in our back-to-school interview.

 - Impact SegmentAdvancing Formative Education